lewiesth/TaxReliefProject/README.md

 This project was done to complete an automation assignment for testing a scenario which includes REST requests and web browser testing.
 More details of the scenario and its background can be found here, as well as the .jar file to download and run locally - https://github.com/strengthandwill/oppenheimer-project-dev

-For scripting the automated test cases, we use python as our programming language of choice and mainly used RobotFramework - https://robotframework.org/
+For scripting the automated test cases, I had used python as my programming language of choice and mainly used RobotFramework - https://robotframework.org/
 The test cases mainly covered functional testing due to a lack of capacity, but should also ideally cover non-functional scenarios like load and stress testing which will be elaborated further down this document